ytixu/kinova-ros/README.md

 For intrinsic calibration of the camera.
 It has name conflict with image_proc, so we can use it independently from the workspace with ar_tools to set up the camera info.

-Note: I was a bit confused with their GUI because the COMMIT button doesn't work, so I went converting the INI formatted output to YAML using [camera_calibration_parsers](http://wiki.ros.org/camera_calibration_parsers).
+Note: The checkerboard need to be on a rigid surface.
+I was a bit confused with their GUI because the COMMIT button doesn't work, so I went converting the INI formatted output to YAML using [camera_calibration_parsers](http://wiki.ros.org/camera_calibration_parsers).
 Save the .yaml file as `camera_calibration.yaml` under the folder `src/uvc_camera/uvc_camera`.
 (This is the name specified in ar_pose launch files.)

 #### Testing